bs91/SimpleNEParser/README.md

 ### SimpleEmail.to

-Use `SimpleEmail.to` returns the value from the the To header, this informs you usually of the name and email of who the email was sent to.
+`SimpleEmail.to` returns the value from the the To header, this informs you usually of the name and email of who the email was sent to.

 ```javascript